Lophiostoma

 Lophiostoma is a genus of ascomycetous fungi in the family Lophiostomataceae.

 Species are commonly found growing both on living and dead wood, bark of deciduous trees, on shrubs and on herbaceous hosts.
 They are also found in freshwater, and marine environments.

 The genus both forms fruit bodies with sexual reproducing with ascocarp in the form of a perithecium and asexual reproduction in the form of conidia.

-The ascocarp are usually flaskshaped or pearshaped (piriform), 0,2-0,6 mm (200-600 µm) wide, black of color and with a smooth surface without excrescence.
+The ascocarp are usually flaskshaped or pearshaped (piriform), 0,2-0,6 mm (200-600 μm) wide, black of color and with a smooth surface without excrescence.
 The shape of the top of the perithecium called ostiole has a characteristic slitlike opening.

 They grow either on very top of the substrate with most of its whole ascocarp on the top or with only the ostiole sticking through and the rest of the fruitbody below the surface.

-There are many species of ascomycetes that form fruitbodies alike those of Lophiostoma found both in class Dothidemycetes and Sordariomycetes, but the slitlike and somewhat oblong opening of the ostiole are characteristic but not exclusive.
+There are many species of ascomycetes that form fruit-bodies alike those of Lophiostoma found both in class Dothidemycetes and Sordariomycetes, but the slitlike and somewhat oblong opening of the ostiole are characteristic but not exclusive.

 Nomenclature

-Lophiostoma was formally established by Cesati and De Notaris (1863) and lectotypified by L. macrostomum.
+Lophiostoma was formally established by Cesati and De Notaris (1863), and lectotypified by L. macrostomum.

 The name of Lophiostoma meaning small crested mouth/door in Latin, which refer to the characteristic shape of the slitlike ostiole of the genus.

 Latin: lophi <lophi, small crest + -ostoma <stóma, mouth or <ostium, door both referring to the pore or opening, usually at the top of diverse reproductive organs, here in the form of an ostiole.